 History

 Church of St. Dubricius was built around the 13th/14th centuries.
 In 1611-1638 its parish priest was William Wroth, the minister of the Anglican Church, who was expelled from it and founded the first independent church in Wales in Llanvaches.
-In the mid-nineteenth century, the temple was seriously transformed during the Victorian renovation.
+In the mid-19th century the church was repaired and simultaneously transformed during the Victorian renovation.
+Building work then focused on the chancel, while the nave and tower were restored in 1862-63.
+Further renovations took place in 1907-08.

 Architecture